iammohdzaki/JsonBox-Intellij-Plugin/README.md

 - 🔄 Quick diffing support (coming soon)
 - 🪟 Non-docked, floating UI accessible from `Tools > Open JsonBox`

-This section is used to generate the plugin description for JetBrains Marketplace.
-To keep everything working, do not remove `<!-- ... -->` sections.
 <!-- Plugin description end -->

 ---